Slieve Felim Mountains

 The Slieve Felim Mountains (Sliabh Eibhlinne) are a mountain range in Munster, Ireland.
 They cover parts of County Limerick and County Tipperary.
 Historically, the name "Slieve Felim" meant the whole mountainous area between Murroe, Silvermines, Borrisoleigh and Dundrum, including the Silvermine Mountains and Mauherslieve.
 However, today the name usually only applies to the southwestern part, made up of Slieve Felim (427 m), Cullaun (460 m), Knockastanna (444 m) and Gortnageragh (418 m).

 Sliabh Eibhlinne means "mountains of Ébliu", an ancient goddess.
 In the Lebor Gabála Érenn (The Book of the Taking of Ireland), the newly-arrived Milesians meet the goddess Fódla on these mountains, and she asks them to name the island after her.
 Fódla thus became a poetic name for Ireland.
 In the early modern era, the name Eibhlinne became confused with the more common male name Féilim, and so the mountains became known in English as Slieve Felim.

+Name confusion: after the Siege of Clonmel Phelim O'Neill, a leader of the defenders of the town, was ordered to transplant to Connacht.
+He and his party and chattels are listed in the Cromwellian records.
+He got as far as the Slieve Phelim mountains and settled there and so his name superseded Eiblú's.

 Slieve Felim Way

-The Slieve Felim Way is a long-distance trail through the Mountains.
-It is 43 km long and begins in Murroe, County Limerick and ends in Silvermines, County Tipperary.
-It is designated as a National Waymarked Trail by the National Trails Office of the Irish Sports Council and is managed by Shannon Development and Coillte.
-The trail begins in the village of Murroe and follows the road past Glenstal Abbey before crossing forestry along the slopes of the Slieve Felim Mountains to reach the village of Toor.
-From Toor, the Way crosses the flanks of Keeper Hill in the Silvermine Mountains before following the road into Silvermines village.
+The Slieve Felim Way is a long-distance trail through the Mountainsthat begins in Murroe, County Limerick and ends in Silvermines, County Tipperary.